Rome's Stadio Olimpico was inaugurated 70 years ago today, on 17 May 1953.

-The capital's largest sports facility, the 72,000-seater stadium in north Rome is home to Serie A football clubs AS Roma and Lazio, Italy's national athletics team and the Italian national rugby union team which transferred from the smaller 25,000-seater Flaminio stadium last year.
+The capital's largest sports facility, the 72,000-seater stadium in north Rome is home to Serie A football clubs AS Roma and Lazio, Italy's national athletics team and the Italian national rugby union team which transferred from the smaller 25,000-seater Flaminio stadium several years ago.

 However the biggest event held at the stadium was the 1960 Olympic Games, the highlight of which was when Ethiopian athlete Abebe Bikila won a marathon gold medal while running barefoot.